strand/make.bettermistak.es/source/resume/index.markdown

 ### Activities

-**Organizer,** _Open Source & Feelings_, October 2014 - Present
+**Organizer,** _Open Source & Feelings_, October 2014 - October 2015

-- Develop the concept for a conference focused on the emotional labor of open source contributors, and wrote guiding policies.
+- Developed the concept for a conference focused on the emotional labor of open source contributors, and wrote guiding policies.
 - Identified sponsors and recruited a diverse lineup of speakers from the open source community.
-- Build and maintain a website to promote the conference.
+- Built and maintained a website to promote the conference.

 ### Education

 **Certificate in Ruby Programming**<br />
-_The University of Washington_<br />
-completed June 2013
+_The University of Washington_, completed June 2013

 **Bachelor of Arts in English: emphasis in Creative Writing**<br />
-_The University of Puget Sound_<br />
-graduated August 2004
+_The University of Puget Sound_, graduated August 2004